PowerDNS/pdns/docs/markdown/authoritative/upgrading.md

 # 3.X.X to 3.3.2

-Please run "pdnssec rectify-all-zones" and trigger an AXFR for all DNSSEC zones to make sure you benefit from all the compliance improvements present in this version.
+Please run "pdnsutil rectify-all-zones" and trigger an AXFR for all DNSSEC zones to make sure you benefit from all the compliance improvements present in this version.